maliahavlicek/what2do2day/README.md

  - [expanding overlay](https://tympanus.net/Tutorials/ExpandingOverlayEffect/)
  - [fullscreen overly](https://tympanus.net/Development/FullscreenGridPortfolioTemplate/)

 By seeing live examples, it dawned on me that I could have a small icon or minimal data in my lists instead of cramming all the information on the screen.
-I went back to my designs reduced the amount of data seen on the events and places lists pages so the user can see more options at one time.
-The buttons to join or follow will expand out to full screen detail layer and present all the data needed with a friendly animation.
+I went back to my designs reduced the amount of data seen on the events and places lists pages as I know my target age group really relates to icons and gets glassy eyed if bogged down with too much text.
+The buttons to join or follow will expand out to nearly full screen detail layer and present all the data needed with a friendly animation.

+I was also told by a test subject (son number 4) that the lists were boring.
+So I added some animation to slide rows in from the left and right sides of the screen.

+For review input, the stars have a wiggle animation as the user hovers over them and a shine to them if you rate something a 5 star.
+A one star is dull to reflect the glum outlook the reviewer has.

 ### User Stories:
 This website serves 3 sets of users, thus the stories are broken down into 3 categories: